omerwe/PCGCs/README.md

 ```
 --num_perms <number of permutations>
 ```
 This flag controls permutation testing to test the hypothesis that the true genetic correlation is 0.
 Permutation testing is turned off by default.
-A larger number of permutations enable obtaining more significant p-values.
+A larger number of permutations enable obtaining more significant p-values but take up more computation time.

 <br><br>